Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Self-Confirming Transformer

-We here briefly touch upon the training and the testing procedure, while the detailed experiment setup is included in the experiment section and the appendix.
-We use MATD3 to train the four agents (three predators and one prey) and collect expert-level data, with which the MADT is trained offline.
-The MADT is trained using offline trajectories of the three predators.
-The prey employs the following baseline policies during the testing: 1) $\pi^{M}$, the same MATD3 policy used to collect the data; 3) $\pi^{R}$, the random policy; and 4) $\pi^B$, a blend of the random and the MATD3 policy.
+We here briefly touch upon the training and the testing procedure, while the detailed experiment setup is included in \Cref{sec:exp}.
+We use MATD3 \cite{ackermann2019matd3}, one of the state-of-the-art MARL algorithms, to train the four agents (three predators and one prey) and collect expert-level trajectory data after MATD3 training stabilizes as the offline dataset.
+MADT is trained using offline trajectories of the three predators.
+The prey employs the following baseline policies during the testing: 1) $\pi^{M}$, the same MATD3 policy used to collect the data; 2) $\pi^{R}$, the random policy; 3) $\pi^B$, a blend of the random and the MATD3 policy.
 The random policy takes a uniform distribution over the action set regardless of the observation input.
 The blending policy works like a bang-bang controller: at each time step, the prey flips a coin first; if heads up, then it chooses $\pi^{M}$, otherwise $\pi^{R}$.
-This blend can be written as $\pi_{B}=p\times \pi^{M}+ (1-p)\times \pi^{R}$, where the parameter $p$ is the success probability of the binomial distribution, capturing the opponent's nonstationarity through the discrepancy between $\pi^B$ and $\pi^M$.
+This blend can be written as $\pi_{B}=p\times \pi^{M}+ (1-p)\times \pi^{R}$, where the parameter $p$ is the mean value of the binomial distribution, capturing the opponent's nonstationarity.

-The purpose of this numerical example is to examine the MADT's online adaptability when facing a nonstationary opponent in testing.
-Since the nonstationary opponent utilizes a distinct policy, the resulting trajectory deviates from the offline data.
-This adaptability concerns whether the MADT adjusts its action prediction according to the changing trajectory distribution.
-The evaluation metric is the normalized score, a customary metric indicating the discounted returns \cite{fu2020d4rl}.
-The testing results are reported in \Cref{fig:madt-random}, from which one can see that the MADT's performance gradually degrades as the opponent deviates from $\pi^{M}$, or equivalently, as the trajectory distribution in testing deviates from $q_{NE}$.
+The purpose of this example is to examine the MADT's online adaptability when facing a nonstationary opponent in testing.
+Since the opponent utilizes a policy distinct from that in training, the resulting trajectory deviates from the offline data.
+This adaptability concerns whether the MADT adjusts its action generation according to the changing trajectory distribution.
+The evaluation metric is the normalized score, a customary metric indicating the discounted returns \cite{fu2020d4rl}. \Cref{fig:madt-random} reports the testing results, from which one can see that the MADT's performance gradually degrades as the opponent deviates from $\pi^{M}$.